sourmash-bio/sourmash/doc/command-line.md

 ```

 From the command line, sourmash can be used to create
-[MinHash sketches][0] from DNA and protein sequences, compare them to
+[FracMinHash sketches][0] from DNA and protein sequences, compare them to
 each other, and plot the results; these sketches are saved into
 "signature files".
 These signatures allow you to estimate sequence
 similarity and containment quickly and accurately in large